Contexter/FountainAI-OpenAPI-Parser/models_generator/OpenAPI Component Generators Implementation Plan.md

 - `generate_response.py`

 **Steps**:
-1. Implement each script based on the OpenAPI specification for paths, parameters, and references.
+1. Run `batch_4_update.py` to populate each generator with its final fields.
 2. Test each addition in `generate_models.py` to ensure correct inclusion in `models.py`.

 ---